bgonzalezbustamante/Public-Presentations/README.md

 ### 2022

 - González-Bustamante, B., & Aguilar, D. (2022). *Territorial Patterns in Digital Development and Open Government: Evidence from Chilean Local Governments*.
-[In English] **[To Be Confirmed]**
+[In English] **[To Be Confirmed]**.

-- González-Bustamante, B. (2022). *Quantitative Methods for Studying Elites: Practical Applications, Biases and Potential.* [In Spanish] **[To Be Confirmed]**
+- González-Bustamante, B. (2022). *Quantitative Methods for Studying Elites: Practical Applications, Biases and Potential.* [In Spanish] **[To Be Confirmed]**.

 - González-Bustamante, B., & Aguilar, D. (2022). *Territorial Patterns in Digital Development and Open Government: Evidence from Chilean Municipalities*.
-[In Spanish] **[To Be Confirmed]**
+[In Spanish] **[To Be Confirmed]**.

 - González-Bustamante, B. (2022). *Resignation Calls and Dismissals of Ministers in Latin America*.
 Presentation delivered at the XXXIX International Congress of the Latin American Studies Association, Virtual.
-[In English] **[Forthcoming]**
+[In English] **[Forthcoming]**.

 - González-Bustamante, B. (2022). *Resignation Calls and Ministerial Turnover in Latin America*.
 Presentation delivered at the Society for Latin American Studies Annual Conference, Bath, UK.
-[In English] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2022/Beamer-SLAS-RC-2022.pdf)**
+[In English] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2022/Beamer-SLAS-RC-2022.pdf)**.

 - González-Bustamante, B., & Cisternas, C. (2022). *Seniority and Cosponsorship in the Chilean Lower House 2006-2018*.
 Presentation delivered at the Society for Latin American Studies Annual Conference, Bath, UK.
-[In English] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2022/Beamer-SLAS-Seniority-2022.pdf)**
+[In English] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2022/Beamer-SLAS-Seniority-2022.pdf)**.

 ### 2021

 - González-Bustamante, B. (2021). *The Use of Machine Learning for Public Affairs Research*.
 Presentation delivered the XII Chilean Congress of Public Administration, Virtual.
-[In Spanish] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2021/Beamer-Congreso-AP-2021.pdf)**
+[In Spanish] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2021/Beamer-Congreso-AP-2021.pdf)**.

 - González-Bustamante, B. (2021). *Methodological Challenges and Innovations in the Study of Elites*.
 Presentation delivered at the XLV Annual Conference of the Brazilian National Association of Graduate Studies and Research in Social Sciences, Virtual.
-[In Spanish] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2021/Beamer-ANPOCS-2021.pdf)**
+[In Spanish] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2021/Beamer-ANPOCS-2021.pdf)**.

 - González-Bustamante, B. (2021). *R Applications in Social Sciences: Data Mining and Econometric Modelling*.
 Presentation delivered at the Political Science Method Lecture at the Universidad de Chile, Virtual.
-[In Spanish] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2021/Beamer-R-INAP-2021.pdf)**
+[In Spanish] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2021/Beamer-R-INAP-2021.pdf)**.

 - González-Bustamante, B. (2021). *Vertically Integrated Project: Machine Learning Applications in Public Policy and Economics*.
 Presentation delivered at the VIP Project Workshop at the Universidad Mayor, Virtual.
-[In Spanish] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2021/Beamer-VIP-Nociones-2021.pdf)**
+[In Spanish] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2021/Beamer-VIP-Nociones-2021.pdf)**.

 - González-Bustamante, B. (2021). *Ministerial Stability During Presidential Approval Crises: The Moderating Effect of Ministers' Attributes on Dismissals in Brazil and Chile*.
 Presentation delivered at the XXVI World Congress of Political Science, Virtual.
-[In English] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2021/Beamer-IPSA-Ministers-2021.pdf)**
+[In English] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2021/Beamer-IPSA-Ministers-2021.pdf)**.

 - Cisternas, C., & González-Bustamante, B. (2021). *Political Careers and Co-Sponsorship in the Chilean Lower House 2010-2018*.
 Presentation delivered at the XXVI World Congress of Political Science, Virtual.
-[In English] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2021/Beamer-IPSA-Cosponsorship-2021.pdf)**
+[In English] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2021/Beamer-IPSA-Cosponsorship-2021.pdf)**.

 - González-Bustamante, B. (2021). *Data Mining, Modelling and Machine Learning Applications for Social Sciences*.
 Presentation delivered at the I Training Data Lab Workshop, Virtual.
-[In Spanish] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2021/Beamer-DataLab-2021.pdf)**
+[In Spanish] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2021/Beamer-DataLab-2021.pdf)**.

 ### 2020

 - González-Bustamante, B. (2020). *Evolution and Early Governmental Responses to COVID-19 in South America*.
 Presentation delivered at the Workshop of the School of Political Science and Public Administration at the Universidad de Talca, Virtual.
-[In Spanish] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2020/Beamer-UTalca-2020.pdf)**
+[In Spanish] **[[Permalink]](https://github.com/bgonzalezbustamante/Public-Presentations/blob/main/2020/Beamer-UTalca-2020.pdf)**.

 **The complete list of presentations at conferences and seminars is available on my [CV repository](https://bgonzalezbustamante.github.io/CV-XeLaTeX/)**.